BMatewos/Patient-Drug-Info-Chatbot-with-Insights-from-Real-Patients-Reviews/README.md

 #### Objective:
 Our main Objective is to Develop a chatbot to answer user questions about medications, providing easy-to-understand insights from patient experiences.
 It will address drug effectiveness, side effects, satisfaction ratings, and alternative options, offering users authentic, data-driven guidance.

+#### Feature of the chatbot
+Question Recognition: Responds to basic questions on drug effectiveness and side effects, such as “What are the side effects of [drug-name]?”
+Sentiment Summary: Provides a simple positive or negative summary of patient reviews for each drug.
+Drug Ratings: Shares an average rating for each drug for a quick perception overview.
+Highlighted Reviews: Displays top-rated patient reviews for deeper insights.
+Simple Text Interface: Allows users to ask questions and receive clear, concise responses based on available data.

 #### Dataset Link:https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com
 ### Dataset Description
 The dataset has 7 columns and 161297 rows

  <img width="653" alt="dataset" src="https://github.com/user-attachments/assets/72658d14-1db7-45b6-b3a3-5a159b5dc7d2">